duncanmacintyre/DIY-sensors/proj2-dht/README.md

 As you can see, the wiring is much simpler than the analogue sensor circuit from the previous project.

-The video below shows how to find and install a library.
-The libraries we will be using are called the Adafruit Unified Sensor Library and the Adafruit DHT Library.
+The video below shows how to find and install libraries for our sensor.
+We will use the Adafruit Unified Sensor library and the Adafruit DHT library.

 <!!! libraries video>